rust-lang/rfcs/text/0000-simd-ffi.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-This is an adhoc solution to the problem.
-This RFC does not explore more general mechanisms of dealing with, or abstracting over, `target_feature`s associated with the SIMD vector types for FFI purposes.
+This is an adhoc solution to the problem, but sufficient for FFI purposes.

 ## Future architecture-specific vector types